Depression And Addiction Treatment in Texas

 • Genetic factors: Depression can run in families.

-• Personality: Individuals with low self-esteem, are easily overwhelmed by stress, and are generally pessimistic
+• Personality: Individuals with low self-esteem, are easily overwhelmed by stress, and are generally pessimistic.

-• Environmental: Constant exposure to violence, abuse, neglect, poverty, or severe losses
+• Environmental: Constant exposure to violence, abuse, neglect, poverty, or severe losses.

 Signs and Symptoms of Depression